thilakshan9/computer-vision-rock-paper-scissors/README.md

 Created two functions 1.
 To handle with user input 2.
 To generate a random response as the CPU response.
 I randomised the CPU response from a list of options and made sure that the user input function allowed me to input a string.

 # Milestone 4
 The game decided a winner based on the classic rules of rock-paper-scissors using if-elif-else statements.
+I also wrapped everything related to the game in function.

+# Milestone 5
+Used opencv-python from the previous code to implement into the rock-paper-scissors game to play against the computer.
 Used a while loop to create a best of three rounds game and keep track of the wins of each player.
-I also wrapped everything related to the game in function.
+I added a 3 second counter to allow the user to come to a final decision of their choice instead of reading the input from the cameras and comparing it to the computer's hand without stopping.

+# Milestone 6
+Created a class instead of using multiple functions to have all under one object - this improved readability and made the code a lot cleaner.

+# Bugs and Fixes
+Python and conda were in separate file paths which was giivng problems with the packages when running the file.
+I had to change the file path of the python it was using (multiple pythons on system).